 Summary

 Picking optimization software cuts walk time by 15-55% and reduces labor costs by replacing manual routing with AI-driven batching and route planning.
 The best tools combine picking with packing and slotting optimization to eliminate silo thinking.
-This comparison covers six solutions with real tradeoffs: Lucas Systems (voice), Optricity (slotting focus), Manhattan (WMS-native), Blue Yonder (broad WMS), Warebee (picking + slotting), and Optioryx Pulse (picking + packing + slotting).
+This comparison covers six solutions with real tradeoffs: Jennifer™ by Lucas Systems (AI voice + travel optimization), Manhattan Active (WMS-native), Blue Yonder Dispatcher WMS (broad WMS), Korber Supply Chain WMS (enterprise WMS), Logiwa WMS (cloud e-commerce WMS), and Optioryx Pulse (picking + packing + slotting).

 The Picking Problem